abhishek731996/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+📊 Data Warehouse & Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the Data Warehouse & Analytics Project repository! 🚀 This project showcases an end-to-end implementation of a modern data warehousing and analytics pipeline — from raw data ingestion to delivering meaningful business insights.
+Built as a portfolio project, it reflects industry-standard practices in data engineering, data modeling, and analytics.

----
-## 🏗️ Data Architecture
+🏗️ Data Architecture Overview

-The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
+This project is structured using the Medallion Architecture, following a layered approach to data processing and refinement:

+🟫 Bronze Layer – Raw Data Ingestion
-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Raw, unprocessed data is ingested directly from CSV files.
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

----
+The data is stored in a SQL Server database exactly as received from the source systems.

+Purpose: Ensures traceability, auditing, and debugging capability.

+🟪 Silver Layer – Data Transformation
+Cleansed and standardized data is stored here.

+Includes data cleaning, type casting, deduplication, and normalization.

+Prepares data for reliable analysis and modeling.

+🟨 Gold Layer – Business-Ready Data
+Transformed into a Star Schema suitable for reporting.

+Serves as the foundation for dashboards, KPIs, and business intelligence use cases.